-Complex data patterns may be written into the memory using the non-deskewed DQA and/or DQB signals and the write training enable bit.
+Complex data patterns such as the following may be written into the memory using the non-deskewed DQA and/or DQB signals and the write training enable bit.

 Write training enable set to 1:

 During Write Data Cycles:

 The First Data Beat (First Data Burst) is sampled from the data bus.